HTTP-RPC/Kilo/README.md

 [![javadoc](https://javadoc.io/badge2/org.httprpc/kilo-client/javadoc.svg)](https://javadoc.io/doc/org.httprpc/kilo-client)

 # Introduction
 Kilo is an open-source framework for creating and consuming RESTful and REST-like web services in Java.
 It is extremely lightweight and requires only a Java runtime environment and a servlet container.
-The entire framework is about 130KB in size, making it an ideal choice for applications where a minimal footprint is desired.
+The entire framework is less than 130KB in size, making it an ideal choice for applications where a minimal footprint is desired.

 The project's name comes from the nautical _K_ or _Kilo_ flag, which means "I wish to communicate with you":